 This is a question that is asked to our Boston liposuction surgeon every day.
 However, no specific answer applies to everyone.
 All liposuction techniques are invasive.
 Each technique can be done with minimal discomfort and will leave a bit of scarring.

 Liposuction became popular in the 1980s.
 It is a way for a medical professional to remove stubborn pockets of fat that settle into areas of the body, which do not respond to traditional dieting and exercise.
 To state it simply, small incisions are cut near the desired area, and a hollow tube is inserted, and the fat is suctioned out.
 The traditional liposuction procedure is called Tumescent Liposuction.

 Liposuction can be done on the legs, arms, back, stomach, face, and neck.
 It is highly effective, but be aware, it removes the fat but does not tighten the skin itself.

 In researching liposuction techniques, you probably have seen laser-lipo or ultrasonic-lipo.
 These are used to make removal of the fat pockets easier for the surgeon.
 Liposuction is time-consuming and exhausting.
-So, using these forms make it easier for the doctor to remove the fat.
+So, using these forms makes it easier for the doctor to remove the fat.
 The result for the patient is the same.

 No matter what type of liposuction you choose, your surgery and recovery will be the same.
 The question then becomes what type of liposuction surgery technique is best for the surgeon of your choice and your specific needs.